-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, V
+G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? х G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-junior, senior)?
-X

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly: